eoli3n/eoli3n.github.io/_posts/2021-12-21-degoogling-android.md

 # Data

 Google Drive allows you to access data on the cloud from any device.
-I used [rclone](https://rclone.org/) to sync it on my hosts to be able to sync my data to a local storage.
+I used [rclone](https://rclone.org/) to be able to sync my data to a local storage.
 But Google still owns it too and it security is dependant to my Google account.

 [SyncThing](https://syncthing.net/) is a open, trustworthy and decentralized file synchronization.
 You can install it on any OS, it's easy to configure and fast.